Back to all Project Ideas / Assess Indoor Air

 - Perform your walk-through inside and outside, according to the checklist tools, and share your findings from your walk-through with school officials and advocate for healthy IAQ solutions and programs in the school.

 - Connect student learning with sustainability action.
 Learning Lab offers high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
-You can find modules to educate students about indoor air quality by searching by theme, learning standard, teaching method, or keyword.
+The four-lesson module, "School Air Eco-Audit" is ideal for equipping students to lead an indoor air audit in and around the school.
+You can find more modules to educate students about indoor air quality by searching Learning Lab's catalog by theme, primary subject, grade or keyword.

 - Find more information from the American Lung Association about asthma and the sources that can trigger symptoms, and take a look at resources from Mom’s Clean Air Force that profile asthma triggers that could impact students and staff.